Martha McDonald Smith, formerly of Macon, died Tuesday, Nov. 26, in Decatur, Georgia. She was 88.

 She is survived by a daughter, Lisa Smith-Butler of Charleston, South Carolina; a son, Lee Smith of Atlanta; a granddaughter, Tory Butler of Charleston; a brother, Edward McDonald of Largo, Florida; a son-in-law, Frank Butler of Charleston; and a sister-in-law, Ginny McDonald of Largo.

 In lieu of flowers, the family requests donations be made to the American Heart Association, the Macon-Bibb County Animal Welfare or other animal charities.

 Hart’s Mortuary and Cremation Center has charge of arrangements.

-To send flowers to Martha McDonald Smith's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Martha McDonald Smith, please visit our floral store.